To be eligible for the WA Seniors Card program, you need to be:

 3. Reside in Western Australia

-You must reside in Western Australia.
-If you are actually present in Western Australia for more than half the year, whether continuously or intermittently, you may be said to have a constructive residence in Western Australia unless Permanent residence is actually outside Western Australia.
+You must reside in Western Australia or be present in Western Australia for more than half the year, and cannot have permanent residence outside Western Australia.

 4. Working Hours

 You must work 25 hours or less per week in paid employment.

 If you are employed on a casual or seasonal basis, the working hours over the last 12-month period is used to determine your average working hours.

 Paid leave (e.g. annual leave, long service leave and sick leave) is included when calculating your working hours per week.
 For example, if you work part-time on 20 hours per week and receive four weeks of paid annual leave, your working hours is 20 hours per week.

 If you are retiring from full time work, you are considered eligible the day after your retirement if you are no longer working.